syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 {% endtabs %}

 ## Custom attribute
-The data form supports the following custom attribute, and these attributes can be accessible using `Syncfusion.Maui.DataForm`.
+The data form supports the following custom attribute, and these attributes can be accessible using `Syncfusion.Maui.DataForm` assembly.

 ### DataFormDisplayOptions attribute